mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
-- Follow up on funding
-- Follow up on fundraising workshop
 - Respond to email
 - Follow up on release
 - Follow up on email discussions which haven't been started yet